sdobreff/vscode-php-resolver/README.md

     "phpResolver.lineNumberSeparator": "#",        // Different versions of the vscode are using different way to recognize line numbers in the links.
 From here you can change the separator ( usually # or : )
     "phpResolver.fixerConfigString": "..."         // The PHP object class which extends the php-cs-fixer.
 Check above - "default class source code".
     "phpResolver.phpFixerRules": object,           // JSON formatted fixer rules.
 Check above - PHP cs fixer.
+    "phpResolver.errorLogTruncateSize": 1,         // Integer value (in megabytes), if error log file get over that size, it will be automatically truncated (to 0 bytes).
 }
 ```